-- Remove financial barriers and reduce fears of legal repercussions for women seeking postabortion care services. - Raise awareness among providers and women that post-abortion care is a legal service.
-Ensure that signs are clearly posted in facilities stating that post-abortion care is a legal service. - Ensure fair and transparent payment policies.
-Include post-abortion care on the list of services and fees placed outside or inside entrances to public and private hospitals. - Publicize the fact that the fee for post-abortion care can be waived for women who cannot afford it. - Ensure that quality abortion and post-abortion care services are available. - Ensure that protocols and procedures are in place for the provision of safe abortion and post-abortion care, including pain management, and for timely referrals in cases of provider refusals to provide a legal service. - Ensure an adequate supply of MVA kits, by including these kits in annual procurement orders and budgets, and that supplies for sterilizing MVA kits are procured and available. - Ensure that providers trained to provide abortion and post-abortion care services are on duty 24 hours a day. - Ensure coordinated staff transfers so there are always a core set of qualified people capable of offering abortion and post-abortion care services on staff in each facility. - Ensure the presence in each facility of healthcare providers who are trained to provide abortion-related care for second-trimester pregnancies. - o Protect the rights of patients seeking abortion-related services. - Eliminate the practice of detaining patients who cannot pay.
+- Remove financial barriers and reduce fears of legal repercussions for women seeking postabortion care services by taking the steps below. - Raise awareness among providers and women that post-abortion care is a legal service.
+Ensure that signs are clearly posted in facilities stating that post-abortion care is a legal service. - Ensure that there are fair and transparent payment policies.
+Include post-abortion care on the list of services and fees placed outside or inside entrances to public and private hospitals. - Publicize the fact that the fee for post-abortion care can be waived for women who cannot afford it. - Ensure that quality abortion and post-abortion care services are available. - Ensure that protocols and procedures are in place for the provision of safe abortion and post-abortion care, including pain management, and for timely referrals in cases of provider refusals to provide a legal service. - Provide an adequate supply of MVA kits, by including these kits in annual procurement orders and budgets, and that supplies for sterilizing MVA kits are procured and available. - Ensure that providers trained to provide abortion and post-abortion care services are on duty 24 hours a day. - Make arrangements for coordinated staff transfers so there are always a core set of qualified providers capable of offering abortion and post-abortion care services on staff in each facility. - Secure the presence in each facility of healthcare providers who are trained to provide abortion-related care for second-trimester pregnancies. - o Protect the rights of patients seeking abortion-related services. - Eliminate the practice of detaining patients who cannot pay.
 This practice is in violation of Kenyan law, the Medical Practitioners and Dentists Board's (Medical Board) Code of Professional Conduct and Discipline (Code of Conduct), and human rights.

-- Create effective and formal complaint mechanisms to ensure that patients have redress for violations of their rights in the context of healthcare delivery. - Ensure that these mechanisms provide effective accountability and remedies for, among other things, verbal abuse in the context of service delivery, delaying tactics in the provision of legal abortion, denials of legal abortion, and demanding bribes to perform a lawful, emergency service such as post-abortion care. - Establish official rules for confidential and non-biased investigations and initiate disciplinary action against providers who commit abuses, such as those listed above. - Ensure that patients are aware of both internal complaint mechanisms and the fact that they have recourse to the Medical Board, Clinical Officers Council, and Nursing Council.
+- Create effective and formal complaint mechanisms to ensure that patients may seek redress for violations of their rights in the context of healthcare delivery. - Use these mechanisms to provide effective accountability and remedies for, among other things, verbal abuse in the context of service delivery, delaying tactics in the provision of legal abortion, denials of legal abortion, and the practice of demanding bribes to perform a lawful, emergency service such as post-abortion care. - Establish official rules for confidential and non-biased investigations and initiate disciplinary action against providers who commit abuses, such as those listed above - Ensure that patients are aware of both internal complaint mechanisms and the fact that they have recourse to the Medical Board, Clinical Officers Council, and Nursing Council.